paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 !>
 ```

-The `xfer` keyword is reserved by the Xfer specification and indicates the version of Xfer to which the document conforms.
+The `xfer` keyword is reserved by the XferLang specification and indicates the version of XferLang to which the document conforms.
 Additional key/value pairs may be included, with their meanings defined by the document itself or its schema.

 The metadata element may only appear at the beginning of a document before any other non-comment elements.